naurasd/P.verrucosa_algal_coral_symbyosis_seasonality/Biological parameters/README.md

 The `R` file [Fig_S4.R](Fig_S4.R) is used to plot the _nifH_ data as shown in Supplementary Figure S4 in the mansucript.
 It denotes statistical differences between seasons as assessed in [Biological_parameters_ANOVA_KW_Welch.R](Biological_parameters_ANOVA_KW_Welch.R).

 The `R` file [Fig_S7.R](Fig_S7.R) is used to plot the isotopic data as shown in Supplementary Figure S7 in the mansucript.
 It denotes statistical differences between seasons for each parameter as assessed in [Biological_parameters_ANOVA_KW_Welch.R](Biological_parameters_ANOVA_KW_Welch.R).

+The file [Algal symbiont data + nifH.xlsx[(Algal%20symbiont%20data%20%2B%20nifH.xlsx) is the same file as in the Raw Data directory, and is only used as input data for [Fig_S9.R](Fig_S9.R) to plot mean and standard error for 16S rRNA gene qPCR values as shown in Supplemenmtary Figure S9 in the manuscript.